wewewer123/LOVE-VN-ENGINE/README.md

 # Creating custom story

-To make your own story copy the "EmptyGame" and rename it to "game" and copy over main.lua from the original "game" folder.
+To make your own story copy the "EmptyGame" and rename it to "game" and copy over main.lua and MusicThreading.lua from the original "game" folder.

 If you want to add a new image just add ""(imagename.extention) (LineNumber) "," to image.lua. (the 3DS needs .t3x files for textures)